grammarly/rocker-compose/README.md

 **In case of loose coupling**, you can benefit from a micro-services approach and do clever updates, affecting only a single container, without touching others.
 See [patterns](#patterns) to learn more about the best practices.

 # Production use
 `rocker-compose` isn't yet battle-tested for production.
-However, it's intended to use for deployments due to its idempotent properties.
+However, it's intended to be used for deployments due to its idempotent properties.
 The idea is that anything you do with `rocker-compose` on your local machine you can do on a remote machine by simply adding remote host parameters or having [appropriate ENV](https://docs.docker.com/reference/commandline/cli/#environment-variables). `rocker-compose` implements docker's native client interface for connection parameterization.

 ```bash
 $ rocker-compose run                              # gathers info about docker server from ENV